LimePoint/opschain/docs/examples/running_a_complex_change.md

 ### OpsChain runner network

 The Terraform `main.tf` file specifies the control center, broker and zookeeper containers should be started on the `opschain-runner-network`.
-This is the same network as the OpsChain step runner containers and allows the Confluent containers to be referred to via their alias (eg broker1).
+This is the same network as the OpsChain step runner containers and allows the Confluent containers to be referred to via their alias (e.g. broker1).

 ### External packages